-French law does not yet have an equivalent to the US process of plea bargaining.
-However, Law No 2011-1862 of 13 December 2011 extended the scope of the "appearance pursuant to a prior admission of guilt" procedure (comparution sur reconnaissance préalable de culpabilité, CRPC) to corruption offences.
-Under this procedure, the Public Prosecutor’s Office is entitled to offer directly and without a trial, on its own initiative or at the request of the accused or his or her lawyer, one or more penalties to a natural or legal person who acknowledges the acts of which he or she is accused (Code of Criminal Procedure, Article 495-7).
-If the accused accepts the penalty(ies) proposed, those penalty(ies) still have to be approved by the presiding judge of the High Court.
+French law does not yet have an equivalent to the US process of plea-bargaining.
+However, Law No 2011-1862 of 13 December 2011 extended the scope of the “‘appearance pursuant to a prior admission of guilt”’ procedure (comparution sur reconnaissance préalable de culpabilité, CRPC) to corruption offences.
+Under this procedure, the Public Prosecutor’s Office is entitled to offer directly and without a trial, on its own initiative or at the request of the accused or his or her lawyer, one or more penalties to a natural or legal person who acknowledges the acts of which he or she is accused (Article 495-7 of the Code of Criminal Procedure ).
+If the accused accepts the penalty(ies) proposed, such penalty(ies) still have to be approved by the presiding judge of the High Court.
 The court judgment is deemed a conviction.

 Under this procedure, the Public Prosecutor and the investigating magistrate (Article 180-2 of the Code of Criminal Procedure) are entitled to initiate a settlement, respectively before the initiation of prosecution or before the end of the investigation (in the latter case, at the request of, or in agreement with, the Public Prosecutor).

 During a subsequent validation hearing, the judge decides whether to validate the proposed agreement.
-Once validated, the legal entity has ten days to retract (this option has not been used so far).
-Then, the validation judgment as well as the convention itself is published on the FAA website.
+Once validated, the legal entity has ten days to withdraw from the agreement.
+Then, the validation judgment as well as the convention itself are published on the FAA website.

 Bribery of Domestic Officials